Chronic Sinusitis Treatment & Management

 Symptoms may be relieved with topical decongestants, topical steroids, antibiotics, nasal saline, topical cromolyn, or mucolytics.

-Initial oral steroid therapy followed by topical steroid therapy was found to be more effective than topical steroid therapy alone in decreasing polyp size and improving olfaction in patients with chronic rhinosinusitis (CRS) with at least moderate nasal polyposis.[25]
+Initial oral steroid therapy followed by topical steroid therapy was found to be more effective than topical steroid therapy alone in decreasing polyp size and improving olfaction in patients with CRS with at least moderate nasal polyposis.
+[42] The severity of all symptoms was lessened.
+[43]

 To see complete information on Balloon Sinuplasty, please go to the main article by clicking here.

-An adequate antibiotic trial in CRS usually consists of a minimum of 3-4 weeks of treatment, preferably culture directed.
+An adequate antibiotic trial in CRS usually consists of a minimum of 3 to 4 weeks of treatment, preferably culture directed.
 Oral antibiotic regimens are generally used to treat chronic sinusitis, since this condition is primarily treated in an outpatient setting.
 For resistant cases, there may be a role for intravenous antibiotic therapy.

-Clindamycin as initial therapy provides coverage for MRSA and is effective against anaerobes.
-Alternatives include trimethoprim-sulfamethoxazole or linezolid, which are added to other regimens that cover anaerobes.
+Agents that provide coverage for MRSA should be administered.
+Some options include tetracyclines, trimethoprim-sulfamethoxazole or linezolid, which are added to other regimens that cover anaerobes.
 Parenteral antimicrobials effective against MRSA include vancomycin, linezolid, and daptomycin.
+Biologics have shown promise in the treatment of refractory sinusitis.
+[53]

-Ferguson et al performed a prospective observational study of 125 adults with classic symptoms of chronic rhinosinusitis who underwent nasal endoscopy and sinus CT.
+Ferguson et al performed a prospective observational study of 125 adults with classic symptoms of CRS who underwent nasal endoscopy and sinus CT.
 Severe symptoms occurred more often in younger patients with normal CT scans of the sinus than in those with positive CT findings.
 Improvement in response to antibiotics was similar for patients with positive CT findings and those with normal CT scans.
-The authors concluded that most symptoms considered to be typical for chronic rhinosinusitis proved to be nonspecific, and they suggest that objective evidence of mucopurulence assessed by endoscopy or CT should be obtained if a prolonged course of antibiotics is being considered.[27]
+The authors concluded that most symptoms considered to be typical for CRS proved to be nonspecific, and they suggest that objective evidence of mucopurulence assessed by endoscopy or CT should be obtained if a prolonged course of antibiotics is being considered.
+[54] Overall, there is little concrete evidence that systemic antibiotic therapy offers much improvement in the quality of life among adults with chronic sinusitis without polyps.
+[55]

 Functional Endoscopic Sinus Surgery

 Surgical care is used as an adjunct to medical treatment in some cases.
 Surgical care is usually reserved for cases that are refractory to medical treatment and for patients with anatomic obstruction.
-Recent studies suggest that preoperative CT findings prior to sinus surgery may be poor predictors of surgical outcomes.[28]
+Preoperative CT findings prior to sinus surgery may be poor predictors of surgical outcomes.
+[67]

 The goal in surgical treatment is to reestablish sinus ventilation and to correct mucosal opposition in order to restore the mucociliary clearance system.
 Surgery strives to restore the functional integrity of the inflamed mucosal lining.